andreasfuhr/sciplot/README.md

 *Format Matplotlib scientific plots*

-**Sciplot** is an alpha version Python package that formats scientific plots created with Matplotlib in a user-friendly, yet highly customizable way.
+**Sciplot** is a Python package that formats scientific plots created with Matplotlib in a user-friendly, yet highly customizable way.
 It makes typesetting in LaTeX possible and comes with several methods that makes plotting more straightforward and less cluttered, without sacrificing full control over plot settings.